 - Possible permanent revocation of your driver’s license

-How Long You Go to Jail Depends on How Your Case Is Handled
+How Long You Go to Jail for a 4th DUI Depends on How Your Case Is Handled